 POLICY:

-Job rotation shall incorporate the following provisions:
+Job rotations are subject to the following conditions and shall be documented in the agreement:

 Job rotation can be within the agency, between state agencies, or between a state agency and a federal, local, or private entity.

 Job rotation can be for development or for career enrichment.
 The type of rotation shall be designated on the rotation agreement.